zen25/nilva/doc/implementation_notes.md

 **Fix**:

-You most likely have "..app.src" instead of "<appname>.app.src"
+You most likely have "..app.src" instead of "appname.app.src"

 ---